 Kefalonia was first inhabited sometime within the 10th century BC.
 After the 5th century BC Kefalonia was divided into four autonomous states, known as the Kefalonian Tetrapolis (four cities).
 Those cities were Krani, Palli, Sami and Pronnoi, all named after the four sons of King Kefalos.
-These four cities were small independent republics and cut their own currencies.
-The Mycenaean culture left a strong remain in Kefalonia, Cyclopean walls, domed, carved, graves found near Mavrata, Metaxata, Mazarakata, Livatho, Kontogenada, Paliki.
+These four cities were small independent republics and used their own currencies.
+The Mycenaean culture left a strong history in Kefalonia; Cyclopean walls, domed, carved, graves found near Mavrata, Metaxata, Mazarakata, Livatho, Kontogenada, and Paliki.
 During the Byzantine period Kefalonia formed part of the province of Achaia and the prefecture of East Illyria.
 It was conquered by the Normans, the Franks, the Venetians and the Turks.
 After the French it was the turn of the British government who remained on the island from 1809 to 1864.

 During World War II, in 1941, the island was occupied by the Italian troops which were allied with the Germans.
 In 1943, Italy capitulated but its troops refused to leave from Kefalonia.
 As a punishment, the German forces killed more than 5000 Italian soldiers, a historic fact described in the famous book and film Captain Corelli’s Mandolin, written by Louis de Bernieres and directed by John Madden.

-The island is about 781 km2, with a coastline length of 250 km and a population around 36.000 people.
-The town of Argostoli has one-third of the island’s inhabitants.
+The island is about 781 km2, with a coastline length of 250 km and a population of around 36.000 people.
+The capital town of Argostoli has one-third of the island’s inhabitants.
 Lixouri is the second major settlement, and the two towns together account for almost two-thirds of the prefecture’s population.

 some info based on Wikipedia